sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 cryptography used by git when copying new source files to the repository.
 This section will show you how to set up both.

-Generating and Uploading your SSH Keys
+Generating and Uploading Your SSH Keys
 --------------------------------------

 The git installation on the development server uses SSH keys to decide if and